Leave password field empty to keep your existing password!

 Stories across time

-I am currently a Senior student and getting my Bachelor's degree in Biological Sciences at Nazarbayev university but due to COVID-19, I was forced to return to my home.
+I am currently a Senior student and getting my Bachelor's degree in Biological Sciences but due to COVID-19, I was forced to return to my home.
 I was born and live until now in a small village called "Molotov" located near the border of Kazakhstan with Kyrgyzstan.
 There you cannot find any internet connection, so I am writing it while I am on my way near the train station.
 Time is gold.

 I have started to write and share stories of people you never met and probably will not be able to have a chance to.
 That is why I think they deserve to be heard.
 Because it is stories that can last forever.